ARGOeu/argo-ansible/README.md

 ### Things to do before deployment

-- Obtain a key/certificate pair from a trusted CA and after place them both under roles/has_certificate/files.
-The two filenames to use are `hostkey.pem` and `hostcert.pem` respectively.
+- Obtain a key/certificate pair from a trusted CA and after place them both under roles/has_certificate/files with names `hostkey.pem` and `hostcert.pem` respecively.
 - Edit inventory and replace `standalone.node` with the hostname that you intend to deploy the complete ARGO stack onto.

 ### Prerequisites